sidube2296/project-sortledton/README.md

 ### Main classes

 - SortledtonGraph: The core class representing the graph.
 It will manage the adjacency list using the adjacency index map (Map&lt;ID, Set<ID&gt;).
-- NeighborhoodSet: This class will handle small neighborhoods using headless power-of-two-sized vectors and large neighborhoods using unrolled skip lists.
+- Neighborhood: This class will handle small neighborhoods using headless power-of-two-sized vectors and large neighborhoods using unrolled skip lists.
 It will dynamically switch between the two based on neighborhood size.
-- Edge: A class representing edges between vertices.
-It will manage edge properties (e.g., weight, direction).
+- PowerOfTwo: a class representing small neighborhood sets, employing a dynamic array with power-of-two growth
+- UnrolledSkipList: a class representing large neighborhoods, employing an "unrolled skip list" data structure, which is a variation of a skip list where each node holds a small array of multiple elements.

 ### Helper classes

-- Vertex: A class representing a vertex in the graph, which stores vertex-specific information such as the vertex ID and a reference to its neighborhood.
+- VertexEntry: A class representing a vertex in the graph, which stores vertex-specific information such as the vertex ID and a reference to its neighborhood.
+It is stored within the inext of the SortledtonGraph class.
-- ConcurrentSkipListSetHelper: A helper class that wraps and customizes ConcurrentSkipListSet&lt;E&gt; for large neighborhoods to behave as unrolled skip lists.

 ### Test Suites